-Because it’s (hopefully!) just one get-together, remind yourself that it’s just a few hours.
+Because it’s just one get-together, remind yourself that it’s only a few hours.
 You don’t have to spend extended amounts of time together.
-It will be OK.
+You’ll be OK.

 Of course, you don’t know what will be said.
-But think of conversation starters that will be tolerable.
-As much as you can, try to avoid whatever topics are exasperating.
+But think of tolerable conversation starters in advance.
+As much as you can, avoid deeply divisive topics.

-While you’re at it, think of a polite response to stick to if your unlikable person starts talking about something you’d rather avoid.
+While you’re at it, think of a polite response to stick to if someone starts talking about something you’d rather avoid.

-If you’re at a party, you don’t necessarily have to spend all your time glued to the person who bugs you.
-Look for ways you can help out – maybe help serve or do a little clean-up.
+Look for ways you can help out – help serve food or do a little clean-up.
 Or, you could entertain children if they’re around.